-The short answer: Royal Canin German Shepherd Adult earns a C grade (58/100).
+The short answer: Royal Canin German Shepherd Adult earns a C grade (average).
 Brewers rice is the first ingredient, chicken by-product meal is the primary protein, and wheat gluten appears further down the list.
 The breed-specific kibble shape and targeted supplements (glucosamine, chondroitin, L-tyrosine, omega-3s) address real GSD health concerns and pull the score into C territory, but the underlying formula is grain-heavy and by-product-dependent — a pattern consistent across Royal Canin’s breed-specific line.

 What’s actually in Royal Canin German Shepherd?